saifurrahmanproject/ARDicee-Touch/README.md

 # ARDicee-Touch

 ### This a simple ArKit app.
-You can measure anything by using this app.
+You can see 3D Dice by touching on the screen and you can also delete all Dice by pressing delete button on top right.
 I Used here SCNVector3 and diceCollada scn file for 3D dice image.
-Thanks.

 #### App Icon